feurig/edge-server-configuration/README.md

 [etc/netplan/50-cloud-init.yaml](etc/netplan/50-cloud-init.yaml)

 * br0 is the isp router side of the network and provides an anonymous bridge.
 * br1 is the internal network and is configured to provide direct connection to the server.
-Set the MTU of this system to 9000 for large transfers between servers.

 ### lxd setup.